ajschoef/sliding-window-analysis/README.md

     cd example/path/to/directory/sliding-window-analysis

-Build the docker image and specify the path to the directory containing your [FASTA files](https://en.wikipedia.org/wiki/FASTA_format)
+Build the docker image and specify the path to the directory containing your [FASTA files](https://en.wikipedia.org/wiki/FASTA_format) (note: the FASTA file directory must be in the sliding-window-analysis directory)

-    docker-compose build --build-arg path_to_data=example/path/
+    docker-compose build --build-arg path_to_data=sliding-window-analysis/example/path/

 For documentation on the program's arguments, run